drawbu/drawbot/README.md

 A Pronote notifier discord bot.

-:bangbang: | don't try with a wrong username or password too many time, or you can get banned from Pronote :---: | :---
+:bangbang: | Don't try with a wrong username or password too many time, or you can get banned from Pronote :---: | :---
-:warning: | at the first launch, it might send a lot of messages
+:warning: | At the first launch, it might send a lot of messages
+:warning: | We do not take responsibility for a possible leak of your passwords, which is why you must host the bot yourself

 ## Installation
 ```sh